2xJDubs/docs/docs/about-sama/buying-sama.md

 Currently, there are two options for purchasing SAMA tokens.
 More options will be available in the near future.

 1. [MEXC, a centralized exchange](https://www.mexc.com/exchange/SAMA_USDT)
+WARNING:SAMA on MEXC is only the ERC20 version and can only be withdrawn to Ethereum.

 2. [Uniswap V3, a decentralized exchange](https://app.uniswap.org/#/swap?inputCurrency=ETH&outputCurrency=0xe04f47ff45576249bc5083dfdf987e03d0550113)